 Paramedical Exam Conclusion

 Paramed exams are not as bad as some agents make them out to be.
-In many cases, the paramed takes 25-45 minutes to complete, and the best life insurance companies require a paramed.
+In many cases, the life insurance medical exam takes 25-45 minutes to complete.

 We’ll schedule your